smudgeapp/study-various/neuralnetwork/README.md

-#Neural Network - Translated from Python to C++
+## Neural Network - Translated from Python to C++

-This is a translation of the neural network, described in the book "Neural Network from Scratch in Python", from Python to C++.
+Translation of the neural network, described in the book "Neural Network from Scratch in Python" by Harrison Kinsley & Daniel Kukiela, from Python to C++.